 The experienced lawyer will go through the legal details and requirements for marriage in your home state with you and can provide you advice on your legal rights and responsibilities.

-The family lawyer can also be of great help in the drafting of a prenup agreement, especially where there are pre-owned assets involved.
+Family law attorneys can also be of great help in the drafting of a prenup agreement, especially where there are pre-owned assets involved.
 The prenup will decide how wealth gets divided during unfortunate situations of a separation, or death.

 This is definitely useful for couples with a significant difference in wealth, or where there is the presence of dependents from past marriages.